MathsJam/mathsjam-site/gathering/uk/archive/2021/index.md

 #### Francis Hunt  - Flexagons for Year 8

 My employer has just started running some maths clubs for year 8 students.
-So this talk will just tell or remind you what trihexaflexagons and hexaflexagons are and how to make them, and note the 3 most common problems school students encounter when making them; also your welcome to the slides and templates (pdf/LaTeX) I used.
+So this talk will just tell or remind you what trihexaflexagons and hexaflexagons are and how to make them, and note the 3 most common problems school students encounter when making them; also you're welcome to the slides and templates (pdf/LaTeX) I used.

 - [Francis's slides (PDF)]({{site.url}}/assets/talks/2021/FrancisHunt-FlexagonsforYear8.pdf)